raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 What we have described is a heuristic for designing good software systems: **Provide the flexibility to use many-to-many relationships between entities, while simultaneously providing ways for programmers to intentionally limit the ways that entities can be connected**.

-Now let's look at something a little more contemporary, higher-order functions.
+Now let's look at something a little more contemporary, higher-order functions.[^well-actually]

+[^well-actually]: Well, actually, Higher-Order functions predate Structured Programming.
+They go back to the Lambda Calculus, and first appeared in Lisp in the early 1950s.
+So when we say they are a more contemporary idea, we mean that their mainstream acceptance is more contemporary.

 ---